 In 2001 the finish crew added gloss varnish to the satin varnish to brighten up the interiors.
 Everyone enjoyed the look of the resulting semi-gloss varnish, so the change was made official.
 During the years 2001 through 2006 Catalina used the Semi-Gloss Varnish.
 The new varnish provided a consistent product to produce the same look from boat to boat and allowed for the shipment of replacement varnish that would match the original finish.

 In 2007 the Florida plant switched to a new varnish system that provides a harder more durable finish.
 To achieve those characteristic, the parts are cured in a kiln.
 Ovens were added to the wood-shop in Florida where all of the boat production is now taking place.
 Parts are sealed and finished in the wood shop before they are installed on the boat where final touch ups are made as needed.
 We were able to offer a formulation of the Varnish, Semi-Gloss Interior 2007 -> from the same manufacturer until Catalina changed to another supplier.
-For boats built in Florida after 2007 see our new product Z4523.
+For a short period of time we were able to offer a touch-up varnish for boats built in Florida after 2007.
+Unfortunately the manufacturer switched their smallest avaailable container to 5 gallon size, so we can no longer offer it.

-The teak and holly flooring was finished by an oil based Sherwin Williams varnish formulated specifically to Catalina's vendor's specifications up until 1999.
+Early teak and holly flooring was finished by an oil based Sherwin Williams varnish formulated specifically to Catalina's vendor's specifications up until 1999.
 To refinish a teak and holly cabin sole finished with this product, any polyurethane made by Sherwin Williams is compatible.
 Note that polyurethanes are only available outside of California.
-Because of new emission regulations in California, where the vendor was located, a water white conversion varnish became the norm for the cabin sole finish in 1999.
+Because of new emission regulations in California where the vendor was located, a water white conversion varnish became the norm for the cabin sole finish in 1999.
+Note: This product was provided to Catalina Yachts by an individual Sherwin Williams location in California in 55 gallon drums.
+Since it has not been in use since about 2002, it is no longer available in any quantity.
+Boats built after that date used a "Textured Laminate Cabin Sole".
+The waterborn interior varnish we offer is not sutible to withstand the wear of foot traffic.